tum-esi/wot-sys/TDs/VirtualColorSensor/README.md

 # Virtual Color Sensor
-## You can simulate one or more color sensors using the TD and the appropriate prepared configuration file
+## You can simulate one or more color sensors using the TD files and the appropriate prepared configuration files

 ## Prerequisites
 All systems require: